Morpheuslabs-io/ethvtx_embark/README.md

 | 4.1.1    | 2.0.6    | 1.2.1  |

 **Notice**
-Node version 10 must be used to start up successfully
+Node version 10 must be used to start up successfully.

+For installation, run the cmd `yarn`

 ### Run the app